 Cancell/Cantron/Protocel (PDQ®): Complementary and alternative medicine - Health Professional Information [NCI] - Laboratory / Animal / Preclinical Studies

 In 1978 and 1980, the National Cancer Institute (NCI) tested Cancell/Cantron/Protocel in animal studies and determined that the mixture lacked substantial antitumor activity.
-Reviewed in

 In 1990 and 1991, samples of Cancell/Cantron/Protocel were evaluated in NCI's in vitro NCI-60 DTP Human Tumor Cell Line Screen.
 In the screen, the cell lines are grown in artificial media under conditions that do not truly mimic the in vivo situation in animals or humans.
 The important information used in assessing a drug's effectiveness in the NCI in vitro screen includes drug concentrations necessary to achieve the following: